About Marni

 Sizing

-Image sizes available for exhibition and sale at these sizes – 8x10, 11x14, 16x20, and 18x24.
+Image sizes available for exhibition and for sale at these sizes – 8x10, 11x14, 16x20, and 18x24.
 Cyanotype images vary in size from 6x8 to 11x14.
 I accept Venmo!
 Please reach out to inquire for more information at mmyersco@gmail.com.